Release Notes Templates and Full Guide

 - Segmentation – If you have a large audience consider customizing your release notes for demographics like age, location, or software plan.

-Now you’ve got all the tools you need to create consistent, eye-catching release notes that will keep your users engaged and in the loop.
+Now you’ve got all the tools you need to create consistent, eye-catching release notes that will keep your users engaged.
 Head over to our blog for other great guides to help you build your business the right way.